DR. ANNA ORTEGA

 Research background and expertise

 Anna Ortega defended her Ph.D. in Ecology from the University of Wyoming in February 2023.
-Ortega has more than thirteen years of experience conducting research on a variety of taxa, from understanding plant-pollinator interactions in the Colorado Rocky Mountains to monitoring plant communities in Nevada, from helping capture and monitor Emperor Geese on the Yukon-Kuskokwim Delta, Alaska to researching ungulates in Wyoming.
+Ortega has more than fifteen years of experience conducting research on a variety of taxa, from understanding plant-pollinator interactions in the Colorado Rocky Mountains to monitoring plant communities in Nevada, from helping capture and monitor Emperor Geese on the Yukon-Kuskokwim Delta, Alaska to researching ungulates in Wyoming.
 As a fellow of the National Science Foundation Graduate Research Fellowship, her dissertation focused on understanding the maintenance of partial migration in a herd of mule deer that shares a common winter range in southcentral Wyoming.
 Specifically, she evaluated the costs and benefits for different migratory tactics along with the benefit of long-distance migration for herd-level performance and stability.
 During her time in Wyoming, she also researched (1) the effects of naturally occurring wildfire on the habitat selection of mule deer and elk, (2) the efficacy of partial sedation in reducing stress for captured mule deer, and (3) state-dependent expenditure of energy for mule deer over winter.
 She has a strong analytical background on movement behavior, habitat selection, tradeoffs in life-history, and population demography.
 Ortega is also highly skilled with R and co-instructed R Intro for Wildlife Ecology at the University of Wyoming.

 Professional Service